 Organic land area (fully organic or in conversion)

-The area of organic land in Scotland fell seven per cent in 2015, down to 126,000 hectares.
-Of this, 1,000 hectares were still in the process of conversion to organic status.
+The area of organic land in Scotland fell four per cent in 2016, down to 122,000 hectares.
+Of this, 2,300 hectares were still in the process of conversion to organic status.

-This was the seventh consecutive fall in the area of organic land.
-The total area is now equivalent to 2.3 per cent of agricultural land in Scotland, compared to 3.0 per cent in the UK as a whole.
+This was the eighth consecutive fall in the area of organic land.
+The total area is now equivalent to 2.2 per cent of agricultural land in Scotland, compared to 2.9 per cent in the UK as a whole.
 Scotland now has just under a quarter of the UK's organic land.

-In Europe, the percentage of farmland that is organic has been rising, reaching nearly six per cent in 2014.
+In the European Union, the percentage of farmland that is organic has been rising steadily, reaching 6.2 per cent in 2015.

 Organic producers and processors

-The number of organic producers in Scotland fell six per cent to 539, down from 576 in 2014.
+The number of organic producers/processors in Scotland rose four per cent to 560 (of which 355 were producers), up from 539 in 2015.
 The number has been generally falling since 2008, as it has been in the UK as a whole.
-However, the UK figure for 2015 of 6,056 was a slight increase on the 2014 figure.
+The UK figure for 2016 of 6,363 was a five per cent increase on the 2015 figure.

-There was also 4,500 hectares of cereal (four per cent of organic land and one per cent of Scotland's land growing cereals).
+There were also 4,500 hectares of cereal (four per cent of organic land and one per cent of Scotland's land growing cereals).

-There was also 1,000 hectares growing organic vegetables (including potatoes), which was one per cent of organic land and two per cent of land growing vegetables in Scotland.
+There were also 1,000 hectares growing organic vegetables (including potatoes), which was one per cent of organic land and two per cent of land growing vegetables in Scotland.

-The rates in Scotland were lower than for the UK as a whole for cattle and sheep, but higher for poultry and pigs.
+The reported rates in Scotland were lower than for the UK as a whole for cattle, sheep and pigs, but slightly higher for poultry.